U.S. envoy sees hope for political solution to Yemen crisis

 Tueller said he remained "relatively optimistic" that the rival factions would be able to reach a power-sharing agreement, if given the chance.

-"All sides recognise that there really isn't any alternative but to reach an agreement on power-sharing," he said.
+"All sides recognize that there really isn't any alternative but to reach an agreement on power-sharing," he said.

 Even the Iranian-allied Houthi militia did not want to be held responsible for plunging Yemen into the same situation as Syria and Libya, he said.
 "Once they destroy the state institutions, it’s very, very hard to put it back together."